-The outcomes of one simulation are: Did household die with positive wealth?
+The outcomes of one simulation are: Did the household die with positive wealth?
 If so, how much compared with initial wealth.
 If not, what is the wealth shortfall.

-By repeating the simulations a number of times for the same household we can find the probability that household will die with positive wealth or negative wealth and the distributions of those excess or shortfalls.
+By repeating the simulations a number of times for the same household we can find the probability that the household will die with positive wealth or negative wealth and the distribution of those excesses or shortfalls in wealth.